Collisteru/collisteru.net/content/other/home/home.md

 - I'm a computer programmer, writer, and general creator.
 - Professionally, I'm a Computer Science + Applied Math undergraduate at the University of Colorado.
 - I work as an AI researcher in industry.
-I think AI is the most important technology of the century so far and am dedicated to making it safe and effective.
+I think AI is the most important technology of the century so far and am interested in making it safe and effective.

 ### Mission Statement:

 ## Interests:

+(NOT DONE YET, KEEP WORKING ON THIS!)SA

 This website is very much under construction, but will be added to over time as I get the chance to write about more interesting topics and program more.
 Here are some topics you'll see on tis website soon: